-If you need to add third-party drivers to the initrd image, edit the /etc/sysconfig/kernel (SuSE) or /etc/modules.conf (RedHat) with the third-party driver entries.
+If you need to add third-party drivers to the initrd image, edit the /etc/sysconfig/kernel (SUSE) or /etc/modules.conf (Red Hat) with the third-party driver entries.
 Run mppUpdate to create a new ramdisk image.

-Adding and deleting mapped logical drives (LUNs): Linux RDAC supports re-scan of newly mapped LUN without rebooting the server.
+Adding and deleting mapped logical drives (LUNs): Linux RDAC supports re-scan of newly mapped LUNs without rebooting the server.
 The utility program is packaged with the Linux RDAC driver.
-It can be invoked by issuing either the "hot_add" or "mppBusRescan" command. "hot_add" is a symbolic link to mppBusRescan.
+It can be invoked by issuing either the hot add or mppBusRescan command. hot add is a symbolic link to mppBusRescan.
 There are man pages for both commands.

-The Linux RDAC driver does not, however, support LUN deletion.
+The Linux RDAC driver does not support LUN deletion.
 It is necessary to reboot the server after deleting mapped logical drives.

-Removing the temporary Installation files
+Removing the temporary installation files

-This section describes how to remove the temporary Installation files from the temporary directory.
+This section describes how to remove the temporary installation files from the temporary directory.

-- 1. At the prompt, type the following command, and press Enter. - rm /install dir/SM-LINUX.rpm - ...where /install dir/ is the directory from which you will extract the installation files. - 2.
+- 1. At the prompt, type the following command, and press Enter. - rm /install dir/SM-LINUX.rpm - where /install dir/ is the directory from which you will extract the installation - 2.
 To confirm, type y and press Enter.